simon-v-swyftx/simon-v-swyftx/README.md

 ## Hi there 👋

+I'm a software engineer at <a href="https://swyftx.com/about/">Swyftx</a>, building financial freedom for everyone.

+My other GitHub account is probably more interesting: https://github.com/svict4

 <!--
 **simon-v-swyftx/simon-v-swyftx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.